Hunger in the United Kingdom: 21st century

-In a September 2012 report for Newsnight, economics editor Paul Mason asserted that hunger had returned to Britain as a substantial problem for the first time since the 1930s.
+In a September 2012 report for Newsnight, economics editor Paul Mason said that hunger had returned to Britain as a substantial problem for the first time since the 1930s.
 He noted that about 43% of those needing emergency food assistance from food banks have been affected by benefit disruption – this can take various forms – for example, sometimes when there is a change of circumstance, such as a new resident coming to live at the family home, delays can arise in the payments of further benefits.
 Mason also reported that a reason even people in work or on full benefits are often needing emergency food is debt; in particular due to the sophisticated tactics now being used by door-to-door lenders, where borrowers come to think of the credit company agent as a personal friend and so will make sacrifices in order to make repayments.

 In October 2012, as part of the BBC documentary Britain's hidden hunger, director David Modell highlighted the way in which internet-based loan providers can also cause people to go hungry.
 Their contracts sometimes allow them to take out the entire balance from their debtor's accounts, at a time of their choosing.
 Sometimes this happens just after a benefit payment had gone in, meaning the recipient may not have any money to buy food for at least a week.
 In late-2012, a Muslim-run charity Sufra was launched to raise awareness and fight food poverty in the United Kingdom.

 In February 2013, Olivier De Schutter, a senior UN official warned the UK's government against leaving too much responsibility for aiding Britain's hungry to the voluntary sector.

 Later in 2013, DEFRA, a government department, commissioned research into the growing dependence on food banks, breakfast clubs and soup kitchens.

 In October 2013, the Red Cross announced it will start providing hunger relief in Britain for the first time since World War II.
 Also in October, an all-party parliamentary group was established to investigate and raise awareness of hunger in Britain.